run-until-caught/Run-Until-Caught-Development/README.md

 Frequently Asked Questions:

 QUESTION: Will you sell certification?
-- ANSWER: Unlike the purveyors of the other development philosophies, the authors of Run Until Caught Development will never sell certifications.
-We might sell stickers but probably not.
+- ANSWER: The authors of Run Until Caught Development will never sell certifications.
+We might sell stickers and refridgerator magnets.

 QUESTION: Who wrote this?
 - ANSWER: The author(s) of Run Until Caught Development might be 3 racoons in a trenchcoat, 12 people at one of those fancy developer resort things with lots of cheese, 3 racoons in a trenchcoat at one of those fancy developer resort things with lots of cheese, or 1 person procrastinating instead of doing work on their other side projects.
 In all cases, they are remaining anonymous for now.